python-docs-translations/transifex-automations/docs/commands.rst

 Wrapping the translation files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After pulling, it is highly recommended to use powrap in the po files to keep a better look:
+After pulling, it is highly recommended to use `powrap <https://pypi.org/project/powrap/>`_ on the po files to make them look better:

 .. code-block:: shell

    powrap --quiet *.po **/*.po

 Alternatively, you can use ``--modified`` flag to save time and apply only to changed files.

 Commit and push translation changes
 -----------------------------------

-The following commands are recommended for committing and pushing your translations to the your language repository.
+The following commands are recommended for committing and pushing your translations to your language repository.

 .. code-block:: shell